iporepos/plans/docs/theory.rst

 Model Structure
 =======================================================================

-The model is based on a `System Dynamics`_ structure, representing the hillslope system as a column of interconnected storages — like a series of “water buckets” — that fill, spill, drain and dry over time.
+The ``plans`` model is based on a `System Dynamics`_ structure, representing the hillslope system as **columns** of interconnected storages — like a collection of water buckets — that fill, spill, drain and dry over time.

+Each column is known as the **hydrological response unit** ``HRU``.
+A landscape spatial unit with a specific parameter set.

-In the standard configuration, the model column begins with a canopy storage, followed by a surface storage (which can include an organic soil layer where present).
+The model column begins with a canopy storage, followed by a surface storage (which can include an organic soil layer where present).
 Beneath it lies the mineral soil storage, divided into an unsaturated zone (where water moves vertically through pores) and a saturated phreatic zone (fully saturated, driving drainage and lateral exchanges with neighboring cells).

-Each column represents a cell on a 2D grid, which can be simulated in distributed or semi-lumped configurations, allowing flexibility in spatial resolution and computational power.

 .. include:: ./figs/model_structure.rst